nestybox/sysbox/README.md

 Nestybox, we use the following criteria when considering adding functionality to
 Sysbox:

 Any features that mainly benefit individual practitioners are made part of the Sysbox open-source project.
-Any features that mainly address enterprise-level are reserved for the Sysbox Enterprise Edition.
+Any features that mainly address enterprise-level needs are reserved for the Sysbox Enterprise Edition.

 The Sysbox project maintainers will make this determination on a feature by feature basis, with total transparency.
 The goal is to create a balanced